-1. For a period of at least 20 working days after notification of the results of any written (component) examination or practical, the student has the right to inspect his marked

-- work, upon request.
+- 1. For a period of at least 20 working days after notification of the results of any written (component) examination or practical, the student has the right to inspect their marked work, upon request.
 During the inspection of the assessed work, it is not permitted to copy the underlying questions in any way, unless the examiner has decided otherwise.
-If a student intends to lodge an appeal regarding the marking of his work, he will on his request be supplied with a copy of the marked work. - 2.
-During the period referred to in paragraph 1, a student who sat the exam may acquaint himself with the questions and assignments set in the examination, as well as with the criteria used for marking. - 3.
+If a student intends to lodge an appeal regarding the marking of their work, they will on their request be supplied with a copy of the marked work. - 2.
+During the period referred to in paragraph 1, a student who sat the exam may acquaint themself with the questions and assignments set in the examination, as well as with the criteria used for marking. - 3.
 The examiner may determine that the right to inspection or perusal referred to in paragraphs 1 and 2 will take place at a location specified beforehand and at a time, also specified beforehand. - 4.
-If the student can prove that he is or was unable to be present at the location at the set time due to circumstances beyond his control, then another opportunity will be provided, if possible, within the period stated in paragraph 1.
+If the student can prove that they are or were unable to be present at the location at the set time due to circumstances beyond their control, then another opportunity will be provided, if possible, within the period stated in paragraph 1.
 The location and times mentioned in the first sentence will be announced well in advance.